cypress-io/cypress-documentation/source/guides/references/_changelog_older.md

 - The default XHR configuration can now be overwritten in a single area.
 - Many new configuration options are available for controlling how XHR's are stubbed.
 - XHR's now include an `Initiator` stack regardless of whether they're stubbed.
 The `Initiator` stack includes the stack which caused the XHR to be created and sent.
-- The `onConsole` information related to an XHR has been updated to make it easier to understand why a route was or was not stubbed, and it's associated request and response headers.
+- The `onConsole` information related to an XHR has been updated to make it easier to understand why a route was or was not stubbed, and its associated request and response headers.
 - Response headers on XHR stubs will now automatically set their `Content-Type` based on the stub response.
 Previously this would always set to the `Content-Type` to `application/json`.
 Now if you force a response to be text or html, the `Content-Type` response header will be set appropriately.
 - You can now force other additional response headers to be sent on stubbed XHRs.
 - XHR's now snapshot twice - when the request is made and when the response is returned.